-The bitcoin boom meant that people were ready to take a plunge into what was earlier seen as risky waters.
-While some investors may not have known much about cryptocurrencies earlier, they were prepared to learn all about it and invest in it to reap the high profits.
+The bitcoin boom meant that people were ready to plunge into what was earlier seen as risky waters.
+While some investors may not have known much about cryptocurrencies earlier, they were prepared to learn all about them and invest in them to reap high profits.

 Hiding the profits you have made from bitcoin or other cryptocurrency-related investments from the Canadian Revenue Agency is a terrible idea that could backfire on your finances.

 Some investors have studied as much as they could about crypto trading and share their knowledge with the crypto community online.
 The number of people interested in the world of digital currencies is only growing.

 The cryptocurrency and blockchain community in Canada is significant and even has regular meetups and forums.
 Many crypto experts have said that it is essential to declare your crypto profits in your tax statements to avoid trouble.

 According to the CRA, regular tax rules apply to digital currency transactions, including those made with cryptocurrencies.
 Using cryptocurrency does not mean Canadian users can get away without paying tax.